sf-wdi-14/notes/lectures/week-10/_2_tuesday/dawn/singly-doubly.md

 ```

 ### Conclusion
-We have covered a lot of information in this article.
+We have covered a lot of information in this lecture.
 If any of it appears confusing, read it again and experiment with the code.
 When it eventually makes sense to you, feel proud.
 You have just covered the mysteries of both a singly-linked list and a doubly-linked list.
 You can addd these data structures to your coding toolbelt!